Sam-Izdat/sdf-baking/COMPILING.md

 - "C++ CMake tools for Windows"
 - "Windows 10 SDK [...]"

+## Undefined stuff

 WIN32 is not defined for some reason and required for dependencies.
 Can add to `CMakeLists.txt`:

     add_definitions(-DWIN32)

 May need to install zlib with vcpkg.

+## Build flags and VS builds

 Build with:

     cmake -DCMAKE_CXX_FLAGS="/EHsc" -G "Visual Studio 17 2022" ..

+Apparently, will not compile without `/EHsc` flag.

-Load solution.
-Right-click "SDFBaking" and "Set as Startup Project" then compile with debugger.
+Load solution in VS. Right-click "SDFBaking" and "Set as Startup Project" then compile with debugger.

 ## Errors to fix